NOM1989/calendar-scanner/README.md

 ### Installation
 You will have to set up an OpenAI API key in addition to a Google Project with the Calendar scope to give it access to your calendar(s).

+Set up a cron job to run this script every morning at 9am, ideally place it on a machine permanently connected to the internet.